energy-in-joles/HexaGo/README.md

 ```

 ### How to Use ###
 The code (`main.py`) can be executed both in the terminal and in an IDE.
 Parameters are available in `main.py` to adjust the AI algorithm.
-Ensure that all 3 files are stored in the same source folder.
+Ensure that all 3 scripts are stored in the same source folder.

 #### Terminal Paramaters ####
 Note that only **game_type** and **side** can be set as terminal parameters.